mamup11/Java-Microservice-Prod-Example/README.md

-Note: This is an oversimplified example that aims to show a good microservice structure, apart from the Backend Services the 3 projects previously mentioned does not exist and are described only to give context to this example, you will see diagrams and requirements for these projects ass well to understand the requirements of the Backend Services, in this repo we will only see Java code and microservices projects.
+Note: This is an oversimplified example that aims to show a good microservice structure, apart from the Backend Services the 3 projects previously mentioned does not exist and are described only to give context to this example, you will see diagrams and requirements for these projects to understand the requirements of the Backend Services, in this repo we will only see Java code and microservices projects only.

 Note: All Companion's products are designed for use with AWS for this example